OpenDMA/opendma-spec/OpenDMA-Spec.md

 These constraints apply to the properties:

 - There exists exactly one valid class object (§8.3) in each context (§4) that describes property info objects.
 The qualified name of this object is \[“opendma.org”, “PropertyInfo”\].
-The “Class” property has to contain a reference to that class object.
+The “Class” property has to contain a reference to a valid class object (§8.3) that is or extends this object.

 - The value of “DataType” must be one of the list of numeric data type ids (§2.5).